-Our employment agreements with our named executive officers may require us to pay severance benefits to any of those persons who are terminated in connection with a change of control of us, which could harm our financial condition or results.
+Our employment agreements with our executive officers may require us to pay severance benefits to any of those persons who are terminated in connection with a change of control of us, which could harm our financial condition or results.

-Our named executive officers are parties to employment agreements that provide for aggregate cash payments of up to approximately \$4.0 million for severance and other non-equity-based benefits in the event of a termination of employment in connection with a change of control of our company.
-In addition, based on the September 30, 2016 closing price of our common stock of \$26.61 per share, the aggregate intrinsic value of unvested stock options and other equity awards subject to accelerated vesting upon these events was \$4.0 million as of September 30, 2016.
+Our executive officers are parties to employment agreements that provide for aggregate cash payments of up to approximately \$4.1 million for severance and other non-equity-based benefits in the event of a termination of employment in connection with a change of control of our company.
+In addition, based on the closing price of our common stock as of September 30, 2017 of \$46.80 per common share, the aggregate intrinsic value of unvested stock options and other equity awards subject to accelerated vesting upon these events was \$6.6 million.
 The accelerated vesting of awards options could result in dilution to our stockholders and harm the market price of our common stock.
 The payment of these severance benefits could harm our company's financial condition and results.
 In addition, these potential severance payments may discourage or prevent third parties from seeking a business combination with us.